Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

  https://docs.docker.com/get-started/
 ```

+## A simple hello-world example - using the 'run' command
 So far we ran 3 commands, to get the hello-world message.
-However there is a shorthand 'run' command that essentially runs all three of these commands behind the scenes.:
+However there is a shorthand 'run' command that essentially runs all three of these commands behind the scenes:

 ```bash
 $ docker run hello-world